JChristensen/movingAvg/README.md

 ### getAvg(int nPoints)
 ##### Description
 Like `getAvg()` except only uses the most recent `nPoints` data points to calculate the average.
 This allows calculation of shorter term and longer term averages.
-If `nPoints` is less than one, or larger than the number of points given in the constructor, then the overall average is returned, i.e. the same value as `getAvg()` would return.
+If `nPoints` is less than one, or larger than the number of points given in the constructor, or larger than the number of data points so far accumulated, then zero is returned.
 ##### Syntax
 `getAvg(nPoints);`
 ##### Parameters